YottaDB/YDBDoc/MessageRecovery/errors.rst

 XTRNRETSTR
 -----------------

-XTRNRETSTR, Return string from extended reference translation algorithm is NULL.
+XTRNRETSTR, Return string from extended reference translation algorithm is NULL

 Run Time Error: This indicates that NULL was returned instead of a string from the user specified global variable name environment translation routine.